EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

   if (isAvailable) {
     // use a local image from inside the www folder: window.plugins.socialsharing.share('My text with a link: http://domain.com', 'My subject', 'www/image.gif'); // succes/error callback params may be added as 4th and 5th param
-    // .. or a local image from anywhere else (if permitted).
+    // .. or a local image from anywhere else (if permitted):
     // local-iOS:
     window.plugins.socialsharing.share('My text with a link: http://domain.com', 'My subject', '/Users/username/Library/Application Support/iPhone/6.1/Applications/25A1E7CF-079F-438D-823B-55C6F8CD2DC0/Documents/.nl.x-services.appname/pics/img.jpg');
     // local-Android: